dsustengineer/trello-clone/README.md

 P.S.

-I had to piece the broken parts (fix imports, small styled-components change, update npm packages to support React 18) in order to make this work as it should.
+Had to piece the broken parts (fix imports, small styled-components change, update npm packages to support React 18) in order to make this work as it should.
 See reviews on Amazon.
 So you can fork/clone this repo for a working version.
 Cheers!